 Only drug screens and background checks conducted through the agency designated by the college within six months prior to admission to the Nursing programs are acceptable.
 Students will be assessed processing fees.

-Results of the drug screen will be made available to the dean or the dean's designee.
+Results of the drug screen will be made available to the dean or her designee.
 Students with positive drug screens will not be permitted to enroll in clinical nursing courses.
-Results of the criminal background check will be made available to the dean or the dean's designee, who will forward any adverse findings including felonies to the clinical agency.
+Results of the criminal background check will be made available to the dean or her designee, who will forward any adverse findings including felonies to the clinical agency.
 The clinical agency will review all adverse findings and determine whether or not the findings disqualify the student from clinical practice.
-Should a student be disqualified from clinical practice in a clinical agency, the student must meet with the clinical coordinator to review potential options.
+Should a student be disqualified from clinical practice in a clinical agency, the student must meet with the dean to review potential options.
 Students with misdemeanors without disposition and students who cannot be placed in all clinical rotations because of adverse findings will have to choose another career path.

 Conviction of a crime (other than a minor traffic violation) could make the student ineligible to take the licensing exam required by the profession upon graduation.
 Early notification to the appropriate board is suggested.